Thilankalhara/Thilankalhara/README.md

 ## 🔥 About Me

 - 🎓 Undergraduate – Birmingham City University
-- 🎮 Tech addict who enjoys experimenting with new frameworks
+- 🎮 Tech addict who loves experimenting with new frameworks
 - 🤝 Open for collabs on **AI, React, Node.js, or Java projects**
 - 😄 Nickname: **Max**
 - ⚡ Fun fact: I fix bugs faster when coffee is involved ☕